ajstamm/toysurveydata/README.md

 ## Getting started

-This package is still in active development, so you may get errors if you try to install it directly from GitHub.
-In the meantime, clone the package and run `devtools::load_all()` to load and use the functions.
+This package is still in active development, but you can install it directly from GitHub using the code `devtools::install_github("ajstamm/toysurveydata")`.

-To create your dataset, you will need to read in a table of settings in a specific format.
-You can learn how to set up your table by reading the [Settings Table Design](https://ajstamm.github.io/toysurveydata/articles/settings_table.html) vignette.
-The package is designed so that if your table is set up correctly, you can run all functions on that one table.
+To create your dataset, you will need to read in a table of pre-defined variable settings.
+Learn how to set up your table in the [Settings Table Design](https://ajstamm.github.io/toysurveydata/articles/settings_table.html) vignette.
+The package is designed so that if your table is set up correctly, you can run nearly all functions on that one table.

 ## Limitations of this package

-This package is designed to be very simple.
+This package is designed to be very simple and easy to run.
 It does not consider relationships between variables.
-It includes optional missingness and a function to introduce random error of different kinds to data in a numeric variable.
+It includes optional missingness and a function to introduce random error of different kinds to your data.

 ## Future plans